 In the end, the very technologies that were meant to assist and improve the practice of videoblogging, and I would argue in many ways fulfilled that, also signalled the end of the early-adopter community and the beginning of a ‘new generation’ of online video.
 By removing the technical obstacles that had fostered such intense communication and discussions on the list, the community saw itself grow larger in actual numbers, but arguably smaller in terms of personal communication and sharing.
 Many users who had been very active in the beginning, faded away, or moved to new social networks and video services.
 A sense remained, however, that these new services lacked something that the original videoblogging community had provided, ‘I have tried Vine a little bit,’ Dedman told me in 2013 ‘its cool.
 I love how simple videoblogging has gotten.’
 Hence we can see that, with the ease of at first YouTube, and later, video applications such as Vine, Snapchat and Instagram, which allows professional looking video-editing at the tip of your fingers, the need for a specialised community space in which to discuss the technical, social and aesthetic intricacies of laboured and time-consuming video-production, was made less compelling for videobloggers and other interested parties.
 In other words, technical communities were very much a reflection, not just of shared values and practices, but also of a shared sense of esprit de corps towards a difficult and challenging environment.

 The videoblogging community was formed not just with a concern for making these short-form digital films, although these remained important, but also the technical a priori and the complexities and contestations that crystallised around it, where they were able to develop and strengthen the community and its self-identity.
-The cultural-technical hybrid that I am gesturing towards here is unique in that it demanded its members be both culturally and technically proficient as well as keen to control and manage both its cultural production and the means of production themselves.
+The cultural-technical hybrid that I am gesturing towards here is unique in that it demanded its members to be both culturally and technically proficient as well as keen to control and manage both its cultural production and the means of production themselves.
 However, this remained a fragile network based around a generally non-commercial sharing orientation drawn from open-source software and principles from open culture, and thus remained susceptible to co-option by corporate capital and funded alternatives like YouTube.

 The videobloggers’ early digital works have been presented here as original case studies of material digital culture on the internet.
 Traces of the practices, technologies and aesthetics of videoblogging have since been drawn on and amplified in network culture, mainstream media, and contemporary media and cultural production.
 I argue that the discourses and technological infrastructures that were developed both within and around the community of videobloggers created important pre-conditions for the video artefacts they produced.
 Early online video did not start with the launch of YouTube, but rather the practices and technologies were already being debated, experimented with and utilised since the early 2000s.
 In 2004, videoblogging as it is conceptualised here, started to take shape.
 The constellation of technologies that were made available around this time, the stability of QuickTime in this period played a part here, as did the rise of open-source software, the web platform, Blogger (which was bought by Google in 2003).
 Blip.tv and OurMedia were also important, and the Sanyo Xacti digital camera, which was launched in 2005, was widely loved for its functionality and aesthetic.
 We might also link the openness of media to its reusability, particularly in terms of a lack of strong proprietary platform control.